Decorated marked surfaces: spherical twists versus braid twists: Braid twists versus spherical twists

 By Corollary~\ref{lem:inj}, $s_i=b^{-1}(\eta')$ or $\eta=\eta'$ as required.

 Second, we prove the surjectivity.
-Let $\eta$ be a closed arc in $\cA(\surf)$ and $\widetilde{X}(\eta)=X_\eta[\ZZ]$ for some representative $X_\eta$.
+Let $\eta$ be a closed arc in $\cA(\surfo)$ and $\widetilde{X}(\eta)=X_\eta[\ZZ]$ for some representative $X_\eta$.
 We only need to show that $X_\eta$ is in $\Sph(\Gamma_0)$.
 Use induction on $I=\Int(\TT_0,\eta)$.
 If $I=1$, then $\eta$ is some $s_i\in\TT_0$ and $X_\eta=S_i[\delta]$ for some integer $\delta$, which is in $\Sph(\Gamma_0)$.
 Now suppose that the claim is true for $I\leq r$ for some $r\geq1$ and consider the case when $I=r+1$.
 Apply Lemma~\ref{lem:dcp}, we find $\alpha$ and $\beta$ with $\Int(\alpha,\beta)=\frac{1}{2}$ and \eqref{eq:tt}.
 By Corollary~\ref{cor:int.ts}, we have representatives $X_\alpha$ and $X_\beta$ with \eqref{eq:stwist}.
 By the inductive assumption, we know that $X_\alpha$ and $X_\beta$ are in $\Sph(\Gamma_0)$.
 On the other hand, we have $\phi_{X_{\alpha}}\in\ST(\Gamma_0)$ by \eqref{eq:212} and the theorem follows from \eqref{eq:sph=st}. \end{proof}

-We proceed to show that the bijectivity above implies the isomorphism between twisted groups.
+We proceed to show that the bijectivity above implies isomorphism between twisted groups.

-\begin{theorem} Let $\surf$ be a unpunctured marked surface and $\TT_0$ be a triangulation of $\surfo$ such that the corresponding FST'quiver has no double arrows.
+\begin{theorem} Let $\surf$ be an unpunctured marked surface and $\TT_0$ a triangulation of $\surfo$ such that the corresponding FST'quiver has no double arrows.
 Then there is a canonical isomorphism

 sending the generator $b_i$ to the generator $\phi_{i}$, where $\Gamma_0$ is the Ginzburg dg algebra associated to $\TT_0$. \end{theorem} \begin{proof} When $\surf$ is a polygon, this follows from \cite{KS} and \cite{ST}.
 Now suppose $\surf$ is not a polygon.
 We first prove the case for the initial triangulation $\TT_0$ (whose FST quiver has no double arrows).
 Then $\ST_*(\Gamma_0)=\ST(\Gamma_0)$.
-So we have the homomorphism $\iota$ in \eqref{eq:iota} already, which is clearly surjective.
-Thus we only need to show it is injective.
+In this case, we have the surjective homomorphism $\iota$ in \eqref{eq:iota} and only need to show that it is injective.

 Let $b\in\BT(\surfo)$ with $\iota(b)=1$ in $\ST(\Gamma_0)$.
 By \eqref{eq:actions+}, we have

 which implies $b(\eta)=\eta$ by Theorem~\ref{thm:bijection}, for any closed arc $\eta$.
 By \eqref{eq:commutes}, this implies $b\circ\Bt{\eta}=\Bt{\eta}\circ b$ and thus $b$ is the center $Z_0^{\BT}$ of $\BT(\surfo)$.
 But $Z_0^{\BT}=1$ in this case.
 So $b=1$ and $\iota$ is injective. \end{proof}